Some Variants of Ap\'{e}ry-Type Series and Level Four Colored Multiple Zeta Values

 {\bf Abstract.} In this paper, we study Ap\'{e}ry-type series involving the central binomial coefficients

 and its variations where the summation indices may have mixed parities and some or all ``$>$'' are replaced by ``$\ge$'', as long as the series are defined.
+These sums have naturally appeared in the calculation of massive Feynman integrals by the work of Jegerlehner, Kalmykov and Veretin.
 We show that all these sums can be expressed as $\mathbb Q$-linear combinations of the real and/or imaginary parts of the colored multiple zeta values at level four, i.e., special values of multiple polylogarithms at fourth roots of unity.
 We also show that the corresponding series where ${\binom{2n_1}{n_1}}/4^{n_1}$ is replaced by ${\binom{2n_1}{n_1}}^2/16^{n_1}$ can be expressed in a similar way except for a possible extra factor of $1/\pi$.

 {\bf Keywords}: Ap\'{e}ry-type series, central binomial coefficient, colored multiple zeta value, multiple polylogarithm, iterated integral.

 {\bf AMS Subject Classifications (2020):} Primary 11M32; Secondary 11B65, 11B37, 44A05, 33B30.